SAP-archive/grunt-openui5/README.md

 - JSON is parsed for correctness and to remove extra whitespace

 An `object` can be used to provide options.
-Provide `terser` object with the options.
-Object name `uflifyjs` is supported for backwards compatibility reasons to.
+Provide a `terser` object with the options. `uglifyjs` is also supported for backwards compatibility reasons.
 The given object will be passed to `minify` (see [here](https://github.com/terser/terser#output-options) for options) and merged with the defaults (see below).

 ```js